Sagar Alias Jacky Reloaded: Production

-Trisha was approached for the female lead but she could not sign it due to her busy schedule.
+Trisha was approached for the female lead but she could not sign it due to her busy schedule (Incl.
+Vinnaithaandi Varuvaayaa, which began production in late 2008).
 Later Bhavana replaced her.
 While writer S. N. Swami was working on the script of Baba Kalyani, its producer Antony Perumbavoor approached him with the idea of remaking Swami's earlier work Irupatham Noottandu.
 Swami contemplated the possibilities for a sequel.
 In the final events of the first film, the villain Shekharankutty died and Sagar is in Jail.
 Antony asked him after two years, and Swami suggested taking only the character Sagar and making a completely new film, neither a continuation nor a sequel.
 In Irupatham Noottandu, Sagar was an introvert who rarely smiles.
 Now, although the character has aged he is doing something that is not socially accepted.

 Music

 The film's soundtrack features six songs composed by Gopi Sundar, with lyrics by Gopi Sundar, Jofy Tharakan, Santhosh Varma and Riya Joy.
 The soundtrack was released by Manorama Music.